-- Statement of Comprehensive Income by Nature and Type - Statement of Comprehensive Income by Program - Statement of Cash Flows - Rate Setting Statement - Notes to and Forming Part of the Budget (excluding the Roadworks Program) - Budget Program Schedules as detailed within the budget (excluding the Roadworks Program) - Transfers to / from Reserve Accounts as detailed in the budget
+- Statement of Comprehensive Income by Nature and Type - Statement of Comprehensive Income by Program - Statement of Cash Flows - Rate Setting Statement - Notes to and Forming Part of the Budget (excluding the Roadworks Program) with the below amendments. - Budget Program Schedules as detailed within the budget (excluding the Roadworks Program) with the below amendments. - Transfers to / from Reserve Accounts as detailed in the budget with the below amendments.